Skip to main content

 Write an abstract.

-Provides hints or cues (keywords, themes) to steer generation toward desired content without full examples
+Provides hints or cues (keywords, themes) to steer generation toward desired content; a small trained policy model can generate the hints for a frozen LLM

 Program-Aided Language (PAL)